Oziomajnr/AOCMultipleLeaderboard/Readme.md

-- Clone project and From the project root folder run xk
+- From the project root folder run
   	`gradlew assemble`

   if permission is denied, run